Steffronte/clashofclans_gateway/README.md

-# Clash Royale API Gateway
+# Clash of Clans API Gateway

 ## How to use